Bosnia Trip Cost 2026: Daily Budget From EUR 45

 Getting around, and the one line that catches people out

 Inside a city, transport is close to free.
-A single tram, trolleybus or bus ticket in Sarajevo is about 1.60 KM from a kiosk (a touch more from the driver), and the flat, walkable old centre means you often won’t need one at all.
+A single tram, trolleybus or bus ticket in Sarajevo is 2.20 KM (GRAS’s own fare list, the same price from a kiosk or the driver), and the flat, walkable old centre means you often won’t need one at all.
 A short taxi is only a couple of euros; the airport taxi into central Sarajevo runs roughly 10 to 15.

 Between towns, public transport stays cheap.
 The train from Sarajevo down the Neretva canyon to Mostar is one of the Balkans’ great scenic rides and costs only about 14 KM in second class (around 7 euros), with a 20 percent discount on a return, though it runs just twice a day.
-The equivalent bus is roughly 6 to 8 euros.
+The equivalent bus runs about 28 to 34 KM (roughly 14 to 17 euros) - Centrotrans prices every departure at a flat 34 KM on its own booking site, with the smaller operators a little cheaper.
 Our Sarajevo to Mostar guide weighs the train against the bus and the drive.

 The line that catches people out is private transfers to and from the Croatian coast.
-A private car from Dubrovnik to Mostar costs something like 105 euros for two people, dropping to around 53 each if four of you split it, which is why the crossing is so much cheaper as a group than solo.
-The public bus on that route is far cheaper at roughly 15 to 20 euros a head; the private transfer buys convenience and door-to-door timing, not a bargain.
+A private car from Dubrovnik to Mostar runs from roughly 215 to 230 euros for the car (Kiwitaxi quotes from EUR216 for a Comfort vehicle seating up to 4; transfer operators’ own listed rates start close to EUR230 for a sedan seating up to 3), which works out to somewhere around 55 to 115 euros a head depending on how many of you split it - and why the crossing is so much cheaper as a group than solo.
+The public bus on that route is far cheaper at roughly 15 to 25 euros a head; the private transfer buys convenience and door-to-door timing, not a bargain.
 Our Dubrovnik to Mostar guide lays out every option and what each really costs.

 If you’d rather explore Herzegovina under your own steam, hiring a car for a few days is often the most efficient way to reach the waterfalls and hilltop towns, and it changes the maths on day trips.
 The country-wide picture is in our getting around Bosnia overview.